opendocsg/slw-judgments-backfill/2002_SGHC_152/report.md

  One form of affirmative proof is to establish that the will was read over by, or to, the testator when he executed it. ...
 Another form of affirmative proof is to establish that the testator gave instructions for his will and that the will was drafted in accordance with those instructions.’

 163\.
-As for undue influence, I refer to the judgment of Justice Goh Joon Seng in _Pelican Engineering Pte Ltd v Lim Wee Chuan_ [2001] 1 SLR 105 where he said:
+As for undue influence, I refer to the judgment of Justice Goh Joon Seng in _Pelican Engineering Pte Ltd v Lim Wee Chuan_ <span class="citation">[2001] 1 SLR 105</span> where he said:

  ‘My decision

- 32 On what is ‘undue influence’, LP Thean JA in Lim Geok Hian v Lim Guan Chin [1994] 1 SLR 203 at 216 stated:
+ 32 On what is ‘undue influence’, LP Thean JA in Lim Geok Hian v Lim Guan Chin <span class="citation">[1994] 1 SLR 203</span> at 216 stated:

  Undue influence is the unconscientious use of one’s power or authority over another to acquire a benefit or to achieve a purpose.
 Allcard v Skinner (1887) 36 Ch D 145 established that cases of undue influence fall into two categories: first, cases where actual influence has been proved to have been exercised, and second, cases where, by virtue of a particular relationship between the parties, t h e court presumes that undue influence has been exercised unless the contrary is proved.

- 33 Judith Prakash J in Rajabali Jumabhoy v Ameerali R Jumabhoy [1997] 3 SLR 802 at 855 stated:
+ 33 Judith Prakash J in Rajabali Jumabhoy v Ameerali R Jumabhoy <span class="citation">[1997] 3 SLR 802</span> at 855 stated:

  It is not enough to set aside a contract that one party tried to influence the other to enter it.
 There must be something wrong in the way that the influence was exercised, ie some unfair or improper conduct, some coercion or some form of misleading.